seancorfield/depstar/README.md

 ```bash
 clojure -X:depstar jar :jar MyProject.jar :compile-ns '[project.core]'
 ```

+> Note: since the `compile` call happens in the context of `depstar`'s runtime, you will probably need to use `:extra-deps` to _add_ `depstar` to your projects dependencies instead of `:replace-deps` to treat `depstar` as an external tool.
+If you use `:replace-deps`, then dependencies your code needs in order to be successfully compiled will not be available.

 If you are building an uberjar, and you have a `pom.xml` file, you can specify `:main-class` to identify the namespace that contains a `-main` function (and a `(:gen-class)` entry in the `ns` form) and then specify `:aot true` and `depstar` will default `:compile-ns` to a vector containing just that main namespace.